CuiOrange/SAMGPT/README.md

 To download the datasets and generate fewshot data, run `python ./src/utils/generate_fewshot.py`

 ### Node Classification and Graph Classification
-You may need to change the corresponding parameters in *execute.py* to train and evaluate on other datasets.
+To train and evaluate, you may need to change the corresponding parameters in *execute.py*.

 Pretrain and Prompt tune:
 ```bash